 RACK vs. GDXJ

 RACK (VanEck Data Center Supply Chain ETF) and GDXJ (VanEck Junior Gold Miners ETF) are both exchange-traded funds - RACK is a Technology Equities fund tracking the MarketVector Data Center Supply Chain Index, while GDXJ is a Gold fund tracking the MVIS Global Junior Gold Miners Index.
 Both are passively managed.
-At a correlation of -1.00, they often move in opposite directions.
+A 0.70 correlation means they provide meaningful diversification when combined.
 RACK charges 0.50%/yr vs 0.52%/yr for GDXJ.

 Performance